pyne/install_scripts/README.md

     ./ubuntu.sh stable

-Example for installing the develop branch on Mint 18.01:
+Example for installing the develop branch on Ubuntu:

 	./ubuntu.sh dev